 Data from the NCAA Injury Surveillance System (ISS) indicate that skin infections are associated with at least 10 percent of the time-loss injuries in wrestling.
-It is recommended that qualified personnel examine the skin over the entire body, and the hair of the scalp and pubic areas of all wrestlers before any participation in the sport.
+It is recommended that qualified personnel, including a knowledgeable, experienced physician examine the skin over the entire body and hair of the scalp and pubic area of all wrestlers before any participation.